-OR WAIT 15 SECS
+OR WAIT null SECS

 Officials at the Children’s Hospital of Philadelphia have the ability to convert several floors into airborne infection isolation rooms (AII), or more commonly termed negative pressure rooms, with the flip of a switch.

 The airflow in your facility may have been overlooked prior to coronavirus disease 2019 (COVID-19) but that has changed.
-When it comes to infection control and prevention it’s time to focus on this critical element for patient and provider safety.
+When it comes to infection control and prevention, it’s time to focus on this critical element for patient and provider safety.
 Take a moment to consider where the air supply directly overhead comes from.
 Infectious agents or suboptimal environmental conditions, perpetuated by the air supply, will exacerbate infections.

-Nick Clements, PhD, is a lead consultant at WSP USA, a globally recognized professional services firm specializing in infrastructure and an expert in building technology systems.
+Nick Clements, PhD, is a lead consultant at WSP USA, a globally recognized professional services firm specializing in infrastructure, and an expert in building technology systems.
 He envisions a smart building with integrated infection controls.
-In a recent conversation, he outlined some innovations and challenges currently being explored in new building design across transportation, manufacturing, and healthcare.
-“Smart building” or building automation is used to denote buildings with integrated controls and data collection.
-This often involves the automation of multiple interrelated systems such as heating, ventilation, and air conditioning, electrical, lighting, access control, and security systems through a building management system (BMS).
-Imagine taking this a step further where patient data and healthcare provider information is integrated into the building.
+In a recent conversation, he outlined some innovations and challenges currently being explored in new building design across transportation, manufacturing, and health care.
+“Smart building,” or building automation, is used to denote buildings with integrated controls and data collection.
+This often involves the automation of multiple interrelated systems such as heating, ventilation, and air conditioning, electrical, lighting, access control, and security systems through a BMS.
+Imagine taking this a step further where patient data and health care provider information are integrated into the building.
 Clements discussed a scenario in which future infections would be identified rapidly before they could spread.
 This could be done through a BMS that contained integrated patient data and diagnostic technologies employed in monitoring airflows.

-These diagnostic tools could notify and confirm the spread of an infection.
-An integrated BMS that contains pressure monitors could also be used to adjust pressure zones and air supply, further protecting a region within a hospital.
-When combined with patient and healthcare tracking this information could be used to identify the source of an infection.
+These diagnostic tools could alert building occupants and confirm the spread of an infection.
+An integrated BMS that contains pressure monitors could also adjust pressure zones and air supply, further protecting a region within a hospital.
+When combined with patient and health care tracking, this information could be used to identify the source of an infection.
 According to Clements, “the challenges of a smart building require the whole organization to innovate.”